Panjab District, Afghanistan

-Panjab (پنجاب) is district in the central part of Bamiyan Province, Afghanistan.
+Panjab (پنجاب) district is in the central part of Bamiyan Province, Afghanistan.
 The capital is the town of Panjab.
 Panjab contains 5 valleys (Darai Sia, Darai Nargis, Darai Mahretuspus, Darai Ghurguri and Darai Taquab-Barg), the water running through the 5 valleys meet in the centre of the district.
 Its population is entirely the Hazara people.

-t 2,700 metres above sea level it has the highest altitude in the province, the city of Panjab is located 298 km from the capital Kabul - however travel is difficult especially in winter - the journey takes 14 hours.
+At 2,700 metres above sea level it has the highest altitude in the province, the city of Panjab is located 298 km from the capital Kabul - however travel is difficult especially in winter - the journey takes 14 hours.
 Two rival parties, Pazdar and Hezb-e-Wahdat, dominate the district and have divided the district between them - there has been fighting between them.